CompuCell3D/PythonScriptingManual/docs/chemotaxis_plugin.rst

    \end{eqnarray}

 where ``s`` denotes saturation constant.
-To use first of the above formulas we set the value of the saturation coefficient:
+To use the first of the above formulas, we set the value of the saturation coefficient:

 .. code-block:: xml